fresh-eggs/fresh-eggs.github.io/xband_post.md

 ### Memory Mapping on the SNES Figuring out SRAM
 First up was getting the retail ROM to boot on BSNES-PLUS.
 This proved to be more tricky than I anticipated.

 The first step was getting the ROM mapped correctly into memory.
-This was followed by adding hooks into each read or write operation the emulator makes within the memory ranges used by XBAND and processing them appropriately.
+Given proper memory mapping, we could add hooks into each read or write operation the ROM makes to the ranges used by XBAND.
+Once the hooks pass control to the emulator, we can ensure all relevant state is maintained and return control.

 In the emulator source, most of this takes place within the following:
 - `common/nall/snes/cartridge.hpp`